Pinacolada64/ImageBBS/v1.2/docs/image-1_2b-sysop-manual.md

-Once a user has successfully logged on to the BBS, either remotely or locally, as either a new user or a user with a login ID and password already, the BBS reads the file entitled s.welcome x, and informs them
+Once a user has successfully logged on to the BBS, either remotely or locally, as either a new user or a user with a login ID and password already, the BBS reads the file entitled `s.welcome _x_`, and informs them
 of:

 -   what their access group is